PRC-Data-Challenge-2024/team_youthful_xerox/README.md

 This project is licensed under the **GNU General Public License v3.0**.
 You may obtain a copy of the license at [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---

-This version includes the correct license section referring to GPL-3.0.
-You can adjust the repository link and any additional details as needed for your specific project setup.